IE-bank-team/ie-bank-infrastructure/ResourceModules/docs/wiki/The library - Module design.md

 ### Private Endpoints

 The Private Endpoint deployment has 2 elements.
 A module that contains the implementation, and a module reference in the parent resource.
-The first uno loops through the endpoints we want to create, the second uno processes them.
+The first one loops through the endpoints we want to create, the second one processes them.

 <details>
 <summary>Details</summary>